-15.13 Number of Synchronous Program Sessions for Young Adults Ages 12-18
+15.13 Number of Synchronous Program Sessions for Young Adults Ages 12-18 of Children's Programs, 15.9, for the definition of a children's library program.)

 A young adult program session is any planned event for which the primary audience is young adults ages 12 to 18 years.
 Examples of these types of program sessions include, but are not limited to, book clubs, college prep programs, teen tech or gaming clubs, and summer reading events.
 Each program session should only be counted in one age category based on its primary target audience.
 Include number of synchronous live virtual programs attended as part of a group.
 This figure is a subset of the Total Number of Synchronous Program Sessions 15.25.
 See Synchronous Program Session definition for more information about counting program sessions Note: The Young Adult Services Association (YALSA) defines young adults as age 12 through 18.